trueVincent/anything/README.md

   - Add permission to script "chmod +x ./deployment/deploy_aws.sh" "chmod +x ./deployment/start_services.sh"
   - Execute deployment script "sudo bash ./deployment/deploy_aws.sh"
 - Method 4: Similar to Method 3, but only use init-instance.sh when starting a new instance.
 Also, use GitHub Actions for automatic deployment.
+  - For first-time setup, add the AWS SSH private key to GitHub Secrets.
+Then, generate a GitHub key on EC2 and add it to GitHub SSH Keys.